wtrocki/ts-client-atlas/client/LegacyBackupApi.md

   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
   // string | Human-readable label that identifies the cluster with the snapshot you want to return.
-  clusterName: "gqW,C",
+  clusterName: "gqWzyBAw2ZuufUOHOEhA8IcFQXnua",
-  // SnapshotSchedule | Update the snapshot schedule for one cluster in the specified project.
+  // ApiAtlasSnapshotSchedule | Update the snapshot schedule for one cluster in the specified project.
-  snapshotSchedule: {
+  apiAtlasSnapshotSchedule: {
-    clusterCheckpointIntervalMin: 15,
+    clusterCheckpointIntervalMin: 1,
     clusterId: "32b6e34b3d91647abb20e7b8",
-    dailySnapshotRetentionDays: 0,
+    dailySnapshotRetentionDays: 1,
-    monthlySnapshotRetentionMonths: 0,
+    monthlySnapshotRetentionMonths: 1,
     pointInTimeWindowHours: 1,
-    snapshotIntervalHours: 6,
+    snapshotIntervalHours: 1,
-    snapshotRetentionDays: 2,
+    snapshotRetentionDays: 1,
-    weeklySnapshotRetentionWeeks: 0,
+    weeklySnapshotRetentionWeeks: 1,
   },
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
-  // boolean | Flag that indicates whether the response body should be in the <a href=\"https://en.wikipedia.org/wiki/Prettyprint\" target=\"_blank\" rel=\"noopener noreferrer\">prettyprint</a> format. (optional)
-  pretty: false,
 };

 apiInstance.updateLegacySnapshotSchedule(body).then((data:any) => {